jamie-lb/FizzBuzzKata/readme.md

 This is my solution to the FizzBuzz Kata on the Coding Dojo.
-I used to familiarize myself more with TDD.
+I used this to familiarize myself more with TDD.